MicrosoftDocs/customer-insights/ci-docs/journeys/content-ideas.md

 ## Enable Copilot

 > [!NOTE]
-> The content ideas copilot together with all other copilot features is now enabled by default and visible in the email editor toolbox in the NAM region.
-In other regions, it needs to be manually turned on in the app settings.
+> In the NAM region, the content ideas copilot (together with all other Copilot features) is now enabled by default and visible in the email editor toolbox.
+In other regions, it must be manually turned on in the app settings.

 ### Turn on or off the content ideas copilot feature switch